 - Transportation from destination port to final address

-The role of insurance is highly vital in CIF.
+The role of insurance is highly vital in Cost, Insurance.
 It's the point that separates cost, insurance, and freight arrangements from a similar arrangement, CFR (Cost and freight).
 These two arrangements are identical, except for the insurance costs.
 Under CIF, the seller is contractually required to pay for insurance coverage for the cargo.

 In reality, many customers usually prefer CFR because, under CFR, the buyer takes care of the insurance costs.
 The buyer can obtain higher insurance coverage than the seller offers under CFR.